tengcomplex/rssamantha/readme.txt

 A java SE runtime environment >=1.7 is required.

 Unzip rssamantha.zip, edit configuration file as needed.
-There are example wrapper scripts rssamantha.bsh/rssamantha.bat and an example configuration file rssamantha_demo.opml you can take as a start.
+There are example wrapper scripts rssamantha.bsh (for unixoid), rssamantha.bat (for windows) and an example configuration file rssamantha_demo.opml you can take as a start.

 -------------------
 General Usage